-In its oversight role, our audit committee reviewed and discussed our audited consolidated financial statements and our internal control over financial reporting with management and with PwC, our independent registered public accounting firm for 2022.
-Management and PwC indicated that our consolidated financial statements as of and for the year ended December 31, 2022 were fairly stated in accordance with GAAP and that our internal control over financial reporting was effective as of December 31, 2022.
+In its oversight role, our audit committee reviewed and discussed our audited consolidated financial statements with management and with PwC, our independent registered public accounting firm for 2023.
+Our audit committee also reviewed and discussed our internal control over financial reporting with management and with PwC.
+Management and PwC indicated that our consolidated financial statements as of and for the year ended December 31, 2023 were fairly stated in accordance with GAAP.
 Our audit committee discussed with PwC and management the significant accounting policies used and significant estimates made by management in the preparation of our audited consolidated financial statements, and the overall quality of management's financial reporting process.
 Our audit committee and PwC also discussed any issues deemed significant by PwC or the committee, including the matters required to be discussed pursuant to the standards of the PCAOB, the rules of the SEC and other applicable regulations.
 PwC has provided to our audit committee written disclosures and the letter required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the audit committee concerning independence, and our audit committee discussed with PwC the firm's independence.
 Our audit committee also concluded that PwC's provision of other permitted non-audit services to us and our related entities is compatible with PwC's independence.

-Based upon the foregoing considerations, our audit committee recommended to the board of directors that our audited consolidated financial statements be included in our 2022 Annual Report on Form 10-K for filing with the SEC.
+Based upon the foregoing considerations, our audit committee recommended to the board of directors that our audited consolidated financial statements be included in our 2023 Annual Report on Form 10-K for filing with the SEC.

-The members of our audit committee of the board of directors respectfully submit the foregoing report as of March 9, 2023.
+The members of our audit committee of the board of directors respectfully submit the foregoing report as of March 7, 2024.